Soyle-Productions/soyle-stories-user-manual/how do I.../rename/a scene.md

+# How do I rename a scene in my story?

-To rename a scene in your project, assuming you've created a scene:
+## To rename a scene in your project, assuming you've created a scene:

 1. Open the Scenes List Tool
 2. Right-click the scene in the List